learn-co-curriculum/common-questions-you-ll-encounter/README.md

 - Start with the most basic component and use short concept questions to check to see what the student does know.
 Concept questions are simple and straightforward and usually require a yes/no or short answer.
 - At some point you’ll see where exactly the student is lost.
 Now you’ll take the reins and continue demoing the rest of the concept.
 Walk the students through this and be didactic.
 Every few minutes, just check to make sure that the student understands what you’re presenting or whether they need things clarified.
 - At the end of the demo, have the student summarize to you as best as they can what you just covered.

-**Note:** Even if you feel good about explaining the concept, still email Avidor if this student has already been identified as having an issue with it.

 ## 5) Unsupported